Oteng/vertxstarter/README.md

 ### `controllers` Package
 This package contains all the controllers of the application.
 This was intended to be one class for one endpoint.
 However you can do whatever you want :)

+### `models` Package
+This package contains classes who's lower case names corresponds to tables in the database.
+The class inherit BaseModel which provides methods for CRUD operation.

 ### `routes`Package
 This package contains only one file, the Routes.java file.
 This is where all the endpoints